codingbyfreddish/Portfolio-Project-1/README.md

 ## Testing

-* Tested on three diffrent browsers: Explorer, Chrome and Firefox.
+* Tested on three diffrent browsers: Edge, Chrome and Firefox.
 * Checked responsiveness (using dev tools) on Desktops, Laptops, Tablets and Mobile.
 * Checked that the form works, validating it thorugh Code Institutes 'formdump' page.